Senior researcher in the epidemiology of zoonotic infections.

 - Organise and perform research activities with the aim of improving the understanding of the epidemiology of Food- and Waterborne and Zoonotic Infections – with the aim of obtaining better prevention.

 Jensen AK, Nielsen EM, Björkman JT, Jensen T, Müller L, Persson S, Bjerager G, Perge A, Krause TG, Kiil K, Sørensen G, Andersen JK, Mølbak K, Ethelberg S: Whole-genome sequencing used to investigate a nationwide outbreak of listeriosis caused by ready-to-eat delicatessen meat, Denmark, 2014.
-Clin Infect Dis.2016; 22(4), 625-633.
+Clinical Infectious Diseases, 2016; 22(4), 625-633.